shir994/L-GSO/README.md

 Dont forget to set the parameters of the used optimisers to the values, presented in the tables below.
 (GAN, FFJORD, Void and LTS models).

-You can find the exact commands to run experiments in the file: FILE.
+You can find the exact commands to run experiments in the file: [run_commands.txt](run_commands.txt).

 #### GAN surrogate parameters